patrickbr/db-api-to-gtfs/README.md

 Convert the timetable data published through the [DB API](http://data.deutschebahn.com/apis/fahrplan/) to a GTFS feed.

+An example feed valid from February 28th to May 1rst can be found [here](http://patrickbrosi.de/de/dbgtfs).

 ## Usage

 Get a GTFS feed valid from May 1st to August 1st 2016